Skip to Content

 Kristen hiking to the wooden bridge

-Besides the waterfalls, this section is arguably the most photogenic area of the park so don’t blow by it racing to the waterfalls.
-Be sure to take the time to appreciate the bridges.
+Photography Tip: The section between the bridges is arguably the most photogenic area of the park so don’t blow by it racing to the waterfalls, especially if you visit with minimal crowds.

 3. Lower Falls